 The expansion vessel can lose some of its charge pressure over time.
-When the boiler heats up, the pressure gauge will indicate a higher pressure of 2 or 3 bar (0.2 or 0.3 MPa).
+When the boiler heats up, the pressure rises to 2 or 3 bar (0.2 or 0.3 MPa).
 The safety valve may also respond and discharge the excess pressure.

 Therefore check the expansion vessel pre-charge pressure annually.

-Check whether the installed expansion vessel is adequate for the system water volume (GB only).
+Check whether the installed expansion vessel is adequate for the system water volume.

 Carry out this test on a cold system.

-- 1. Drain the system until the pressure gauge shows "0". - 2.
-If the pre-charge pressure of the expansion vessel is lower than the static system pressure, top up with nitrogen until the pre-charge pressure is 0.1 to 0.2 bar (10 to 20 kPa) higher than the static system pressure. - 3.
+- 1. Drain the system until "0" is shown on the pressure indicator. - 2.
+If the pre-charge pressure of the expansion vessel is lower than the static system pressure: Top up with nitrogen at the valve of the diaphragm expansion vessel until the pre-charge pressure is 0.1 to 0.2 bar (10 to 20 kPa) higher than the static system pressure. - 3.
 Top up with water until the charge pressure of the cooled system is at least 1.0 bar (0.1 MPa), and is 0.1 to 0.2 bar (10 to 20 kPa) higher than the precharge pressure of the expansion vessel.
 Permiss. operating pressure: 3 bar (0.3 MPa)